ChatGPT & AI in

 We know.
 This should be on the top spot of this list.
 However, we at Procurement Tactics placed this at the bottom as sort of a reminder for all negotiators out there.

-Losing your cool during an important business negotiation is a big no-no. Not only are you going to lose the negotiations, but you’re also going to look like a complete fool.
+Losing your cool during an important business negotiation is a big no-no. Not only are you going to lose the negotiations, but you’re also going to look like an unprofessional.
 Because your mind is too clouded to make rational decisions, you risk losing important information from the other party.

 Being overly emotional during negotiations is the sign of a newbie negotiator, so always be calm, be composed, and keep your emotions in check.